-- 1. Accurately estimate the total project duration - 2.
-Identify task dependencies, resource constraints and project risks - 3.
-Prioritize tasks and create realistic project schedules - 4.
-To find the critical path, project managers use the critical path method (CPM) algorithm to define the least amount of time necessary to complete each task with the least amount of slack. - 5.
-Once done by hand, nowadays the critical path can be calculated automatically with project scheduling software equipped with Gantt charts, which makes the whole CPM method much easier. - 6.
-Project Manager can calculate the critical path for you on our award-winning Gantt charts-learn more. - 7.
+- i. accurately estimate the total project duration - ii. identify task dependencies, resource constraints and project risks - iii. prioritize tasks and create realistic project schedules - iv. find the critical path, project managers use the critical path method (CPM) algorithm to define the least amount of time necessary to complete each task with the least amount of slack.

+Once done by hand, nowadays the critical path can be calculated automatically with project scheduling software equipped with Gantt charts, which makes the whole CPM method much easier.

+Project Manager can calculate the critical path for you on our awardwinning Gantt charts-learn more.

 Now that we know what's the critical path of a project, we can learn about the critical path method (CPM), an important project management technique that's based on this concept.